-Sainsbury’s Create the World Lego Cards – there are 140 trading cards to collect and it will cost you £360+ !
-Instead, use the cards to make a few quid!
+Sainsbury’s Incredible Invention Lego Cards – there are 140 trading cards to collect and it will cost you £360+ !
+Instead, you could use the cards to make a few quid!

-Sainsbury’s Create the World Lego cards – how many arguments have they caused in your household?
+Sainsbury’s Incredible Inventions Lego cards – how many arguments have they caused in your household?

 First, the arguments was who was going to collect them.
 Now they argue when I say I’m not spending enough in store to get a new pack and they beg me to buy more food!!